 In its Frequently Asked Questions, the European Commission states, inter alia, that lobbying services could also constitute public relations services and therefore fall within the scope of the prohibition.
 However, inter alia, "activities by employers and trade unions acting as participants in social dialogue, activities carried out by individuals acting in a strictly personal capacity and not in association with others, and spontaneous, purely private or social meetings and meetings taking place in the context of an administrative procedure established by the treaties or legal acts of the EU" shall not be covered by the definition of lobbying activities and therefore fall outside the scope of the prohibition.
-Further, "standard legal services," such as in the context of civil law, family law or company law, shall not be covered by the scope of the prohibition.
 In addition, the European Commission points out that EU subsidiaries of Russian entities are prohibited from providing the relevant services to their Russian parent entities and that employees of Russian entities who are EU nationals or persons located in the EU are also prohibited from providing the relevant services to their Russian employers in their capacity as employees.

-Exemptions apply to the provision of services that are (1) strictly necessary for the exercise of the right of defence in judicial proceedings and the right to an effective legal remedy or (2) intended for the exclusive use of entities established in Russia that are owned by, or solely or jointly controlled by, an entity incorporated or constituted under the law of an EU Member State, a country member of the European Economic Area or of Switzerland.
-Further, an exemption applied to the provision of services that was strictly necessary for the termination by 5 July 2022 of contracts which were not compliant with this prohibition concluded before 4 June 2022 (or of ancillary contracts necessary for the execution of such contracts).
+Exemptions apply to the provision of services that are (1) strictly necessary for the exercise of the right of defence in judicial proceedings and the right to an effective legal remedy, (2) strictly necessary to ensure access to judicial, administrative or arbitral proceedings in an EU Member State, or for the recognition or enforcement of a judgment or an arbitration award rendered in an EU Member State, provided that such provision of services is consistent with the objectives of the EU sanctions against Russia, or (3) intended for the exclusive use of entities established in Russia that are owned by, or solely or jointly controlled by, an entity incorporated or constituted under the law of an EU Member State, a country member of the European Economic Area, of Switzerland, the US, Japan, the UK or South Korea (so-called "partner countries").